mjen0012/immunopeptidomics/src/IAV2.md

         };
       });

-      // Keep only rows with at least some data (peptide present) – already ensured return rows;
+      // Keep only rows with at least some data (peptide present)  already ensured return rows;
     } catch (e) {
-      console.error("downloadCSVI_annot: failed to build data", e);
       return [];
     }
   }